Asiana Treks and Tours

 Water: Boiled or filtered available (avoid single-use plastic)

-Packing wisely is crucial for the Mardi Himal Trek due to the variation in temperatures and altitude.
+Packing wisely is crucial for the Mardi Himal Trek due to the wide range of temperatures and altitudes.
 Asiana Treks and Tours provides a comprehensive gear checklist to its clients and can assist in renting/buying gear in Kathmandu.
-The key is to pack light yet functional, covering all essentials from cold weather protection to daily trekking wear.
+The key is to pack light yet functional, covering all essentials from cold-weather protection to daily trekking wear.

 Your packing should include layered clothing for changing weather: base layers (moisture-wicking), insulating layers (fleece/down jacket), and an outer shell (windproof and waterproof).
 A good pair of broken-in trekking boots is a must.
 Accessories like gloves, wool hats, and sunglasses are necessary at higher elevations.
 A four-season sleeping bag is recommended even though teahouses provide blankets, especially for nights at High Camp.

-A 30–40L daypack (carried by you) should contain your essentials like water bottle, snacks, rain jacket, and personal items, while a duffel bag (carried by porters) can hold the bulk of your gear.
-Don't forget personal hygiene products, a first-aid kit, headlamp, and reusable water bottles or purifier.
+A 30–40L daypack (carried by you) should include essentials like a water bottle, snacks, a rain jacket, and personal items, while a duffel bag (carried by porters) can hold the bulk of your gear.
+Don't forget personal hygiene products, a first-aid kit, a headlamp, and reusable water bottles or a purifier.

 Essential Packing List: